-Cobra Series ESCs are able to measure and record important power system information during your race, turn-by-turn.
+The Cobra 5 can measure and record important power system information during your race, turn-byturn.
 After your run, you can download and analyze this log using Castle Link.
-You will be able to inspect many parameters including battery voltage, motor RPM, ESC temperature, motor temperature\, ESC timing, Acceleration, and more.
+You will be able to inspect many parameters including battery voltage, motor RPM, ESC temperature, motor temperature, ESC timing, Acceleration, and more.